batfish/ansible/README.md

 Apache 2.0

 ## Support
-Support for this Intentionet.batfish role is provided by the community and Intentionet.
+Support for this role is provided by the community and Intentionet.
 If you have an issue with a module in this role, you may:

 - Open a Github issue
 - Post a question on our Slack Group